KSp-characteristic classes determine Spin$^h$ cobordism: -Pontryagin and elephant classes

 Let $a\in H^8(\BO\langle 8\rangle;\Z)$ be the generator such that $c_4(\gamma_\C)=p_2(\gamma)$ is equal to $6a$, as given by Lemma~\ref{lem:p_2 is divisible by 6}.
 Then $a$ maps to $-2 p_1(\alpha)\sigma_1+t$ under $H^*(\BO\langle 8\rangle;\Z)\to H^*(\BSO\wedge\BSpin;\Z)$, where $t\in H^8(\BSO\wedge\BSpin;\Z)$ is some element satisfying $6t=0$.

-It thus remains to show that $s:=-p_1(\alpha)\sigma_1$ is such that $s+t'$ is not divisble by two for any torsion class $t'$.
+It thus remains to show that $s:=-p_1(\alpha)\sigma_1$ is such that $s+t'$ is not divisible by 2 for any torsion class $t'$.
 Using the K\"unneth formula for cohomology (see \cite[Proposition VI.12.16]{Dol72}), we get a split short exact sequence

 where $A$ is some $\mathrm{Tor}$ term.
 So we have a direct sum decomposition

 We know that $s$ belongs to the first summand because it is a product of a class of $\BSO$ and a class of $\BSpin$.
 Also $t'$ must belong to $A$ since it is a torsion class and $H^4(\BSO;\Z) \otimes H^4(\BSpin;\Z) \cong \Z \otimes \Z \cong \Z$ is torsion-free.
 Since $s$ is a generator of $H^4(\BSO;\Z) \otimes H^4(\BSpin;\Z)$ and $t'$ lives in the other summand, $s+t'$ cannot be a multiple of $2$. \end{proof}